 But I was also so impatient to know of the origins of the book.
 The acquiring of the book had been mysterious enough.
 I made a mental reminder to ask Romanoff about the origins of Gratia’s library.

 Marcus’s colleagues took advantage of his absence by piling some of their work on me, which I welcomed.
 It distracted me from my gloomy thoughts.
-At the strike of five’o clock, I was headed out of the doorway when I noticed Lanvin standing on the pavement, watching a fruit vendor wistfully eyeing his neighbour’s emptier stall.
+At the strike of five’o clock, I was headed out of the doorway when I noticed Lanvin standing on the pavement, watching Kinwa wistfully eyeing Meka’s emptier stall.

 “Monsieur Robin, I was afraid you might have forgotten that we were to see my mother for your eye, so I decided to finish early and wait for you here,”

 I felt a pang of guilt hitting me.
-I had forgotten.
-But I had also been hoping that he had forgotten as well, so I could meet Romanoff earlier.
+I had been hoping he had forgotten so I could meet Romanoff earlier.

 “I’m sorry.
 I had forgotten.
 Let’s go now.”